DavidWells/davidwells.io-v1/content/blog/2016-04-28-practical-advice-on-learning-to-code.md

 It's not a skill reserved for the "smartest" of the smart.

-Subscribing to the fallacy "I'm not a technical person, so I can't learn to code" is just not true.
+Subscribing to the fallacy, "I'm not a technical person, so I can't learn to code" is just not true.
 It's a cop-out and an excuse I hear all too often.

 Learning to code, like any other skill, is a process of accumulation.